scoutforpets/bookshelf-jsonapi-params/README.md

 `type` - by default, the JSON API resource type will be set using the `tableName` defined in your Bookshelf model.
 If your resource type is different, you can pass the resource type into `fetchJsonApi` directly.

 ### Pagination and Sorting
 Under the hood, this plugin uses the excellent [bookshelf-page](https://github.com/anyong/bookshelf-page) plugin.
-That said, please see the available options that can be passed in via the `page` parameter.
+Please see the available options that can be passed in via the `page` parameter.

 #### Default Pagination Parameters
 If you'd like your result sets to be paginated by default without having to add pagination options to each call, you can set the default pagination parameters when registering the plugin: